This Is The Most Popular Wedding Gift Of 2017

 I know, I know — “BUT WHAT ABOUT LE CREUSET????”, you might be wondering right about now.
 The French cookware company is seen by many as the be-all, end-all cast iron, and I won’t lie — I’ve definitely coveted a Le Creuset item or two myself over the years.
 I’ve never sprung for one, however, because I find the prices downright intimidating.
 I mean, if you have Le Creuset cookware, then awesome; that's rad.
 Enjoy it.
 If you don’t, though, my point is that that’s OK, too.
 There are lots of solid cast iron options out there; you don’t need to have the most expensive one in order to make good food.

 And, hey, Lodge has good pedigree, too; founded in 1896 by Joseph Lodge, it’s one of the oldest cookware companies that’s been in continuous operation in the United States.
 It’s even still run by the Lodge family today (no, not that Lodge family).
 And when I say “affordable,” I do mean affordable; the 12-inch Lodge Pro-Logic Cast Iron Skillet goes for just $39.50 on Lodge’s website.
-On Zola, it’s even cheaper — currently $29.99 — and on Amazon, you can get the skillet-with-handle-holder version for $27.
+On Zola, it’s even cheaper — currently $29.99 — and on Amazon, you can get the skillet for $17.
 It’s pre-seasoned, too — and while you can’t beat a years-old piece of well-used, well-cared-for cast iron, pre-seasoned options give you some good starting points if you haven’t inherited any seasoned pots or pans yourself so far.

 The one in question looks like this: